-There are grammar checker tools like ProWritingAid that help identify and fix these errors.
+There are grammar checker tools like Grammarly and ProWritingAid that help identify and fix these errors.
 I do rely on such tools like Microsoft Word’s built-in spelling and grammar checker but there are times where it will not flag out errors.
 So this folder contains notes about grammatical errors that grammar checkers may miss out.

 It’s super useful.
 I refer to it frequently when I’m writing.
 Whether to double check that I’m grammatically correct or that I’m using the right word, tense or punctuation.

 This is a must-have category, especially if you self-edit your manuscripts.
 Your editor can help fix these grammatical errors but you’ll want your draft to be polished first before letting a pair of fresh eyes read it.

 And as a writer, I assume that we all want to improve our writing and not make the same grammar mistakes as children do…?